fatihahmedcemal/Finance-Blog-Website/README.md

 # To run this:
-Create a secret.js file with the mongodb uri and session keys.
+Create a secret.js file with the mongodb uri and session keys in it.